SafeExamBrowser/seb-server/docs/lmssetup.rst

 **Create Open edX API Access Account**

 To be able to create an API access-account on Open edX you need a user-account with staff and administration privileges.
-Following the steps below:

-For Open edX Hawthorn and Ironwood versions:
+**For Open edX Hawthorn and Ironwood versions following the steps below::**

 - Login to Open edX LMS Administration with an appropriate user-account that has administration rights.
 And find the Users section: